Justin Ress

 Justin Ress (born August 3, 1997) is an American swimmer.
-As a member of the USA national team Justin won the gold medal in the 50 meter backstroke at the 2022 FINA World Championships and was a member of the USA gold medal winning 4X100 free relay.
+As a member of the USA national team Justin won the gold medal in the 50 meter backstroke at the 2022 FINA World Championships and was a member of the USA gold medal-winning 4X100 free relay.
 He was also a key part of the USA team that defeated Australia in the resumption of the Duel in the Pool series in 2022.
-Ress competed as a member of the Cali Condors of the International Swimming League from 2019-2021 and looks forward to resumption of ISL in the near future.
+Ress competed as a member of the Cali Condors of the International Swimming League from 2019 to 2021 and looks forward to resumption of ISL in the near future.
 Ress was US national champion in the 100 backstroke in 2022 and 50 backstroke in 2017 after which he competed in the men's 50 meter backstroke event at the 2017 World Aquatics Championships.
 Ress swam collegiately for North Carolina State University where he was a 3-time NCAA champion, 21-time NCAA All-American, and 11-time ACC champion.
 In his first year at school he won the 2016 ACC Freshman of the Year award.